freecodeclan/python-AbdulBariSir/Built-in_Functios/notes.md

 **🔸 dir( ) -** The dir() function returns all properties and methods of the specified object, without the values.

 This function will return all the properties and methods, even built-in properties which are default for all object.

+**🔸 enumerate( ) -** The enumerate() function takes a collection (e.g. a tuple) and returns it as an enumerate object.
+The enumerate() function adds a counter as the key of the enumerate object.

+    x = ['apple', 'banana', 'cherry']

+    y = enumerate(x)

+    print(tuple(y))

+    ((0, 'apple'), (1, 'banana'), (2, 'cherry'))

+**🔸 filter( ) -** The filter() function returns an iterator where the items are filtered through a function to test if the item is accepted or not.

+   ages = [5, 12, 17, 18, 24, 32]

+    def myFunc(x):
+        if x < 18:
+        return False
+        else:
+        return True

+    adults = filter(myFunc, ages)

+    for x in adults:
+        print(x,end = ' ')

+    18 24 32

+**🔸 format( ) -** The format() function formats a specified value into a specified format.

+    x = 10

+    print(format(x, 'b'))

+    1010

+The format you want to format the value into.

+Legal values:

+'<' - Left aligns the result (within the available space)

+'>' - Right aligns the result (within the available space)

+'^' - Center aligns the result (within the available space)

+'=' - Places the sign to the left most position

+'+' - Use a plus sign to indicate if the result is positive or negative

+'-' - Use a minus sign for negative values only

+' ' - Use a leading space for positive numbers

+',' - Use a comma as a thousand separator

+'_' - Use a underscore as a thousand separator

+'b' - Binary format

+'c' - Converts the value into the corresponding unicode character

+'d' - Decimal format

+'e' - Scientific format, with a lower case e

+'E' - Scientific format, with an upper case E

+'f' - Fix point number format

+'F' - Fix point number format, upper case

+'g' - General format

+'G' - General format (using a upper case E for scientific notations)

+'o' - Octal format

+'x' - Hex format, lower case

+'X' - Hex format, upper case

+'n' - Number format

+'%' - Percentage format